dikhan/terraform-provider-openapi/.github/ISSUE_TEMPLATE.md

 #### Acceptance criteria

 What's required to consider this feature request complete?
-Please provide
+Please provide details:

 ## <a name="bugFound">Bug Found</a>